 Pro Tip: If you are updating plugins and themes, we suggest taking a backup beforehand.
 You can use BackupBuddy plugin to take backups.

-Making your website secure is a crucial part of your business.
+Making your wordpress website secure is a crucial part of your business.
 If your website is hacked, your business can get affected.
-To restore the hacked website, lost data can cost you thousands of dollars.
+To restore the hacked wordpress website, lost data can cost you thousands of dollars.
 You can make your website most secure by following above all tips without spending a penny.

 And if you need any assistance, you can always contact us to speak with our award-winning team members!